Measurement of CKM element $|V_{cb}|$ from $W$ boson decays at the future Higgs factories: Event Selection and Analysis

 In Fig.~\ref{fig:10times10matrix}, we plot the average tensor products of the two jets' 10-dimensional scores.
 The $W\to cb$ signal events plotted in the left panel have high scores in $c\bar{b}$ or $b\bar{c}$ combinations, followed by $cb$ and $\bar{c}\bar{b}$ due to charge mis-ID.
 The other $W$ decay backgrounds in the middle panel have clear features in $c\bar{s}$ or $s\bar{c}$ combinations, while the $u\bar{d}$ and $d\bar{u}$ feature is blurred as it is challenging to tag these light jets.
 It is also clear that the major contributors are same-flavor pairs like $b\bar{b}$ or $c\bar{c}$ from the distribution of remaining backgrounds in the right panel.
 The jet tagging performance of $e\nu qq$ final states is similar since the algorithm does not take isolated lepton information as inputs.
+The main difference is the varying background composition.
+While the flavor structure in $WW$ processes are governed by $W$ decay branching ratios, it differs moderately between non-$WW$ background components.
+Numerically, we find that the relative differences between the two lepton channels in the entries of Fig.~\ref{fig:10times10matrix} are less than 10\%.